 Event Photography Prices in Las Vegas

-For solo portraits, couples, engagement sessions, and family photos, most Las Vegas photographers charge $200–$400+ for a session.
-That typically includes planning, 30–90 minutes of shooting time, and a set of edited digital images.
-Travel-style booking platforms sometimes have fixed starting prices around $325 for a shorter session, though the included image count varies significantly.
+For solo portraits, couples sessions, engagement shoots, and family photos, most Las Vegas photographers charge $200–$400+ for a session.
+That typically includes pre-session planning, 30–90 minutes of shooting time, and a set number of edited digital images.
+Travel booking platforms sometimes list fixed starting prices around $325 for shorter sessions, though the included image count varies quite a bit by photographer.

-Boudoir Photography Prices in Las Vegas
+Headshot Photography Prices in Las Vegas

-Las Vegas Wedding & Elopement Photography Prices
+Wedding and Elopement Photography Prices in Las Vegas

-- Budget / quick coverage (1–3 hours): roughly $200–$600 — typically best for same-day chapel elopements or simple ceremony-only coverage
+- Budget / quick coverage (1–3 hours): roughly $200–$600 — typically best for same-day chapel elopements or ceremony-only coverage

-- Mid-range (2–4 hours): $675–$1,100 — ceremony plus portraits plus some reception coverage
+- Mid-range (2–4 hours): $675–$1,100 — ceremony plus portraits, maybe some reception coverage

 - Full-day / premium packages: $1,200–$2,200+ — comprehensive coverage, often with a second shooter, full gallery delivery, and premium editing